A court case challenges domestic sheep grazing on national forests

 Helle and Hockett will once again climb the steps of the courthouse in Butte to sit separately in the courtroom while their attorneys argue over the fate of two different species of sheep in the Gravellys.

-Marissa Fessenden is a freelance journalist and illustrator based in Bozeman, Montana.
+Maris Fessenden is a freelance journalist and illustrator based in Bozeman, Montana.
+Find more of their work at marisfessenden.com.